1. Introduction

 - Correction: to correct inaccuracies in your personal information.

 - Deletion: to request that we delete your personal information, subject to our legal retention obligations.
+You can also delete your account yourself, at any time, in the Fabric mobile app under Settings → Delete account.

 - Portability: to receive a machine-readable copy of personal information you have provided to us.